erikszewczyk/DarkSky_Weather_API_PHP_MySQL/README.md

 https://darksky.net/dev

 NOTE: You will need to manually add a location record to the weather table in MySQL where the 'location' column matches the location id you specify in the php.
 The name you use is arbitrary, but needs to match on both ends.
 The idea with this is that you could cache weather data from multiple locations if you desired.
 If you skip this step it will not be able to determine when the last update occured and you will get an error.

+NOTE 2: This script used to be for Weather Underground, however they were recently aquired by IBM who has shut down their weather API so I've changed to use DarkSky